romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-When a GitHub Advanced Security alert references a CVE and CWE to describe a vulnerability, how should the development team approach the remediation?
+Q: When a GitHub Advanced Security alert references a CVE and CWE to describe a vulnerability, how should the development team approach the remediation?
 <details><summary>Show the answer</summary><p>

 - **Review the CVE for public exploits and the CWE for understanding the underlying weakness, then prioritize remediation based on the risk to their application**